TU-Dortmund-CS-LS12-DAES-teaching/fp_llvm/README.md

 Again for this setup you cannot use the OSS version of VS code or the version from Snap, as the remote development extensions will not work.

 2.)
-I recommend you install the following extensions in vs code
+We recommend you install the following extensions in vs code

 clangd,
 Clang-Format,